Fofight/Blender3DWorld/README.md

 [conceptparticles](https://github.com/Kupoman/conceptparticles):A demonstration of how particles can be done in the Blender Game Engine using PyOpenGL

+[Node-Pong](https://github.com/RayMairlot/Node-Pong):a classic game of Node Pong in Blender 3D

 [bgui](https://github.com/Moguri/bgui):Python GUI library for the Blender Game Engine

 [AssetGen](https://github.com/Linko-3D/AssetGen):Game art tools for Blender